jdhesi/jdhesi.github.io/docs/index.markdown

 title: Home
 katex: True
 ---
 I am a recent Mathematics MSc graduate from the University of Oxford.
 For a full list of my education and courses taken please see my [about page](about).
 My current research interests, put broadly, are in the applications of data science in healthcare and drug discovery.
 My website highlights some of my personal and academic projects.
-My contact email is jaydhesi25@gmail.com.

 ## Projects
 Here are some of my projects.
 For some more in depth summaries, please check the projects page.